elunna/nerfhack-changelog/README.md

 * Werebane provides protection from shapechangers when wielded
 * The Sceptre of Might gets a flat +10 damage buff and grants steadfastness when wielded.
 * The Longbow of Diana confers half physical damage when wielded
-* Increased Mjollnirs wakeup radius when it strikes monsters with lightning
+* Increased Mjollnir's wakeup radius when it strikes monsters with lightning
 * Mjollnir can be invoked for a lightning bolt (xnh)
 * Sting actually cuts through webs when force-fighting
 * Withering can be cured by the Staff of Aesculapius (xnh/Evil)